 - Harvard Business Review found that not only does diversity improve innovation, but an inclusive environment encourages every employee to live up to their full innovative potential.

 - Companies with higher diversity, equity and inclusion produced 46% of their revenue from innovation, while companies with lower diversity only produced 26% from innovation.

 In our increasingly global world, diverse teams are more likely to reflect the society around them.
 This reflection of reality enables companies to remain agile and responsive to changing trends.

 Diversity, equity and inclusion also help companies understand their clients better.
-A 2013 study found that in a team where at least one member shared a client’s identity, the team is more than twice as likely to meet that client’s needs.
+One study found that in a team where at least one member shared a client’s identity, the team is more than twice as likely to meet that client’s needs.